moosend/mooskin-ui/components/TabbedContent/README.md

 ## Supported attributes for Header

+* `width` - width of the header, mostly used when alignHeaders is used
 * `className` - css class
 * `style` -  extra styles
 * `onClick` - onClick callback function when the header is clicked